naja-js/naja/docs/events.md

 - `state: Object`, the state that is being restored from the history entry,
 - `options: Object`, the options object constructed from Naja's `defaultOptions`.

+See the [history integration docs](history.md#history-integration-events) for usage examples.

 ## SnippetCache